Moissanite vs Diamond

-Unlike most other stones, moissanite is out of this world-literally.
-It was discovered in 1893 by Henri Moissan, who found microscopic particles of what is now known as moissanite in a crater created from a meteorite which landed in Arizona.
+Unlike most other stones, moissanite is out of this world — literally.
+It was discovered in 1893 by Henri Moissan, who found microscopic particles of what is now known as moissanite in a crater left by a meteorite strike in Arizona.
 At first glance, Moissan believed he found diamonds, but upon further examination, he discovered that the particles were made up of silicon carbide instead of carbon.
-Naturally-found moissanite is rare, and therefore, most gems are now made artificially.
-Although moissanite is created to mimic a diamond, there are a few distinct differences which can be seen past first glance.

 Moissanite vs Diamond Side by Side

 Compared to diamonds, moissanite is rated lower on the Mohs Scale of Hardness.
-Although it receives a strong 9.25 (making it still a very durable stone), its competition, the diamond, receives a perfect 10.
-The difference of only .75 is not enough to discount the high durability of the moissanite.
-Both stones are suitable for everyday use as an engagement ring, but to be certain of hardness, a buyer cannot go wrong with a diamond.
+Although it comes in at 9.25 (making it a very durable stone), the diamond receives a perfect 10.
+The .75 difference is not enough to discount the high durability of the moissanite.
+Both stones are suitable for everyday wear as an engagement ring.
+But in terms of hardness, a diamond is still the pinnacle.

-As far as brilliance goes, moissanite has a distinctly different effect than that of a diamond.
-It has a different faceted pattern which creates a rainbow-like effect.
-While some buyers absolutely adore this splash of color, others say that the stone resembles a disco ball more than a diamond.
-This effect is only heightened when the size of the moissanite increases.
+As far as brilliance goes, moissanite has a distinctly different effect than a diamond.
+Moissanite has a different faceted pattern which creates a rainbow-like effect.
+While some buyers adore this splash of color, others say the stone resembles a disco ball more than a diamond.
+This effect is only heightened when the size of the stone increases.
 Diamonds, in comparison, simply display their famous sparkle.

-While colorless diamonds project a white appearance, the so-called “colorless” moissanites may still appear yellowish or grayish in hue.
-Where a moissanite lacks in hardness, brilliance, and color, it makes up for it in price.
-Moissanite engagement rings are significantly cheaper than a comparable style of a diamond ring.
-Although they are still more expensive than moissanite, lab-made diamonds are cheaper than naturally found diamonds.
+Although colorless diamonds project a white appearance, the so-called “colorless” moissanites may still appear yellowish or grayish.
+What moissanite lacks in hardness, brilliance, and color, it makes up for in price.
+Moissanite engagement rings are significantly cheaper than their diamond counterparts.
+Although they're still more expensive than moissanite, lab-made diamonds are cheaper than naturally found diamonds.

 Cubic Zirconium Origins

-German mineralogists discovered naturally occurring cubic zirconia, but the actual manufacturing of a single-crystal cubic zirconia began in France in the 1960s.
-However, the Soviets were the ones who eventually perfected the method of creating cubic zirconia.
-It is important to note that although lab-made diamonds and cubic zirconia were both manufactured artificially, there is a distinct difference.
-Lab-made diamonds are still made up from carbon atoms, whereas cubic zirconia are simply manufactured to look like diamonds.
+German mineralogists discovered naturally occurring cubic zirconia, but the actual manufacturing of single-crystal cubic zirconia began in France in the 1960s, and the Soviets eventually perfected its manufacture.
+Although lab-made diamonds and cubic zirconia are both manufactured artificially, there is a distinct difference.
+Lab-made diamonds are still composed of carbon atoms, while cubic zirconia are simply manufactured to look like diamonds.

 Diamonds vs Cubic Zirconium

 Compared to diamonds, cubic zirconia is significantly cheaper.
 Therefore, for any buyer wanting a particular setting, style, or ring, cubic zirconia might be an inexpensive choice.
-Additionally, the wait times are typically much shorter when dealing with cubic zirconia over diamonds.
+Additionally, the wait times are typically much shorter when ordering cubic zirconia instead of diamonds.

-Although cubic zirconia is still durable, it does not compare to the hardness of a diamond with a rating of 8.5 on the Mohs Scale of Hardness.
-However, because of its artificial creation in a lab, cubic zirconia is inherently flawless.
-Diamond, on the other hand, is very rarely (and nearly impossible) flawless.
+Although cubic zirconia is still durable, it does not compare to the hardness of a diamond; its rating on the Mohs Scale of Hardness is 8.5.
+However, because it's artificially created in a lab, cubic zirconia is inherently flawless.
+Diamonds, on the other hand, are very rarely (almost never) flawless.

-For a stone that shines, a diamond is the best bet; cubic zirconia has a much lower refractive index than a diamond, making it capture light in a much different manner, and therefore, shining much less than its diamond counterpart.
+If you want a stone that shines, a diamond is the best bet.
+Cubic zirconia has a much lower refractive index than a diamond, so it captures light differently and shines less.